- Digital Humanities

 The American Literature Scholar in the Digital Age, which features a wide range of practitioner-scholars, is the first of its kind:a gathering of people who are expert in American literary studies and in digital technologies, scholars uniquely able to draw from experience with building digital resources and to provide theoretical commentary on how the transformation to new technologies alters the way we think about and articulate scholarship in American literature.

 - “The Tools of Power: Is there an American Literature Digital Pedagogy?”
-Digital Pedagogies and Nineteenth Century American Literatures.
+Teaching with Digital Humanities: Tools and Methods for Nineteenth-Century American Literature.
 Ed.
 Jennifer Travis and Jessica DeSpain.
 Champaign: University of Illinois Press, 2018.
 205-14.
 Invited.
-Forthcoming 2018.

 - “Emerson and the Digital Humanities” Approaches to Teaching the Works of Ralph Waldo Emerson.
 Ed.
-Sean Meehan.
+Mark C. Long and Sean Ross Meehan.
 MLA Approaches to Teaching series.
+New York: The Modern Language Association of America.
 2018.
 164-8.
 Invited.
-Forthcoming.

 - “Digital Humanities within a Global Context: Creating Borderlands of Localized Expression.”
 Fudan Journal of the Humanities and Social Sciences.
 5.17.
 1-13.
 2018. https://doi.org/10.1007/s40647-018-0224-0